Discontinuous Piecewise Polynomial Neural Networks: Introduction

 Section \ref{S:Algorithm} describes the algorithm used in this paper including backpropagation with discontinuities, weight initialization and link input range selection.
-In Section \ref{S:Results} we demonstrate the algorithm on 3 problems: a simple 1D function approximation; the Pima Indians diabetes data set; the MNIST data set.
+In Section \ref{S:Results} we demonstrate the algorithm on 3 problems: a simple 1D function approximation; the Magic gamma ray data set; the MNIST data set.
 In Section \ref{S:Conclusion} we conclude the paper.